Team Collaboration and PCB Design

 Work with Each Other, Not Against Each Other: Collaboration tools allow all team members to see the same board as it’s simultaneously worked upon by multiple designers, and view differences among different versions.
 Managers can use or delete changes as necessary without impacting the work of individual designers.
 With the proper permissions, everyone can add comments and provide feedback within a streamlined review process - all in real time.

 Simplified Design Data Management Throughout the Workflow: To avoid conflicts, it’s critical that all team members are working from a single source of design data.
-In a fully collaborative environment, every item created and applied to a design has an “approval state” to maintain data integrity.
-Projects are managed within the platform instead of informally through emails and notes.
+In a fully collaborative environment, every component created and applied to a design has an “approval state” to maintain data integrity.
+Projects are managed within the PCB design software instead of informally through emails and notes.

-Consistency Within Software Configuration: A collaborative team environment means control of software configuration through a centralized system.
+Consistency Within Software Configuration: A collaborative team environment means control of PCB design tool configuration through a centralized system.
 All team members use tools that are subject to the same organizational standards to ensure consistency and eliminate conflicts.

 Collaborate from Anywhere: A collaboration solution brings your design team together in developing boards, whether members are across the hallway or across the country.
-Engineers can work from home when necessary, designers can stay on task when traveling and you can incorporate a remote workforce to supplement permanent employees.
+Engineers can reference designs from anywhere, designers can stay on task when traveling, and you can incorporate a remote workforce to supplement permanent employees.

-Capabilities for Collaboration Outside the PCB Design Team: A unified software landscape integrates all tasks, projects and data into a single package for a streamlined design process.
-You can work with other designers outside your immediate team without the challenges of multiple domains.
+Capabilities for Collaboration Outside the PCB Design Team: A unified software landscape integrates all tasks, projects and component data into a single package for a streamlined design process and great final schematic capture.
+PCB designers can work with other designers outside your immediate team without the challenges of multiple domains.
 Some Printed Circuit Board PCB design team collaboration tools feature links to suppliers, giving you real-time accuracy on pricing and quantities from the vendors you use most.

 Focus on the Work, Not the Workflow: Collaborative tools manage team members communication and handle the back-end processes involved when you’re working as a team for PCB design.
 They also automate certain process and detect key differences that cause errors down the road.
 Engineering teams can concentrate more on the work and less on the workflow.
 With more time freed up due to fewer communication hassles, they can work on innovative, creative designing.